Rain-X Rain Repellent Review: I Tested This Windshield Treatment for 20 Days

 Does Rain-X damage wiper blades?

 Rain-X will not damage the wiper blades.
-Actually, it’ll prolong their life.
+Actually, it’ll prolong their life because the wipers glide more smoothly over the treated glass, reducing friction and wear.

 You can buy Rain-X Rain Repellent below: